 Some of the tools CHIME has used to encourage collaboration are threaded discussions, video chats, and live sessions.

 The association has also taken advantage of knowledge-check opportunities like quizzes, surveys, and game boards available within the Brightspace platform.
-Initially, there was some skepticism about whether this approach would resonate with executive learners, but as Jenelle says, “our learners love it.
+Initially, there was some scepticism about whether this approach would resonate with executive learners, but as Jenelle says, “our learners love it.
 They love being able to not only read the material, but work and interact with it.
 The instant feedback they receive allows them to understand how they’re progressing and continue learning, even if it’s not the day of the live session.”

 4. Experimenting with New Tactics and Making It Fun